Night Song of a Wandering Shepherd in Asia by Giacomo Leopardi | Pain is universal

 In 1826 in France, the scientific magazine Journal des Savants published a piece of reportage by a Russian baron, which described his political and cultural voyage across the Asian Steppes.
 Two years later in Italy, Giacomo Leopardi was struck by a specific part of that issue.
 It was about Kyrgyz shepherds and their tradition of singing songs to the moon during their night‘s rest.
 Leopardi noted down in his Zibaldone, a biographical and philosophical diary, that these shepherds would sit on boulders, staring at the moon, and reciting sad words to an equally sad rhythm.
 This was the origin of the poem Night Song of a Wandering Shepherd in Asia, published in the first edition of Leopardi’s only collection of poems, called Canti.

-The title of the poem displays all the focal points needed in order to understand this complex and densely philosophical text.
+The poem’s title displays all the focal points needed to understand this complex and densely philosophical text.

 Night: a painful apostrophe to the Moon

 What doest thou in heaven, O moon?

 Thou risest in the evening; thoughtfully

 With going o’er and o’er the selfsame ways?